JoelLefkowitz/reviewed/README.md

 typeof NaN -> "number";
 ```

-Care is taken to make primitive types easier to work with
+Care is taken to make primitive types easier to work with.

 #### Numbers